Leo-U/Hangman/README.md

 #### Evaluating the Adherence to OOP Design Principles in a Hangman Project

 I write the following for the purpose of gaining a greater understanding of object-oriented design.
-Numbered below are the main principles of OOP design, along with my interpretations of what the principles actually are, as well as my interpretations of how my code adheres or does not adhere to each principle.
+Presented below are the main principles of OOP design, along with my interpretations of what the principles actually are, as well as my interpretations of how my code adheres or does not adhere to each principle.

-1. Abstraction
+##### Abstraction

 'Abstraction' means representing essential details while hiding non-essential details.
 Essential details are abstracted away, and non-essential or sensitive details are hidden.
 Essential details can be represented by classes, properties, or interfaces.
 An interface can be defined as a set of one or more methods and/or properties; for example, the built-in `Enumerable` module is an interface since it defines a set of methods and properties.